Basic information on transit

 - The customs declaration can only be corrected if the transit goods have not been placed under the procedure.

 When is transit used?

-A transit declaration can be lodged by any person or business; makes no difference which nationality you are.
+A transit declaration can be submitted by any person or business with a Suomi.fi identifier.

 When you act as transit principal and holder of the transit procedure, you must adhere to the given time-limits and to other responsibilities provided for in the customs legislation.
 You may, for instance, have to pay taxes and other payments for the transit goods, if they disappear during transit.